tranpl/redcap-external-modules/README.md

 getProjectSetting($key&nbsp;[,&nbsp;$pid]) | Returns the value stored for the specified key for the current project if it exists.
 If this setting key is not set (overriden) for the current project, the systemwide value for this key is returned.
 In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. removeProjectSetting($key&nbsp;[,&nbsp;$pid]) | Remove the value stored for this project and the specified key.
-In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. getUrl($path) | Get the url to a resource (php page, js/css file, image etc.) at the specified path relative to the module directory.
+In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead. getUrl($path) | Get the url to a resource (php page, js/css file, image etc.) at the specified path relative to the module directory. hasPermission($permissionName) | checks whether the current External Module has permission for $permissionName getConfig() | get the config for the current External Module; consists of config.json and filled-in values getModuleDirectoryName() | get the directory name of the current external module getModuleName() | get the name of the current external module delayModuleExecution() | pushes the execution of the module to the end of the queue; helpful to wait for data to be processed by other modules; execution of the module will be restarted from the beginning